Dynamic syntax: Conference series

 The First Dynamic Syntax conference was held at SOAS University of London in April 2017.
 Prior to this there was a meeting of mainly Dynamic Syntax practitioners at Ghent University in Belgium.
-The Second Dynamic Syntax Conference was held at the University of Edinburg in 2018.
+The Second Dynamic Syntax Conference was held at the University of Edinburgh in 2018.
 The 3rd Dynamic Syntax conference was held at the University of Malta in May 2019.
-The 4th Dynamic Syntax conference was originally planned to be held at the University of Oxford in May 2020 but was postponed and converted into an online event held on June 1st 2021.
+The 4th Dynamic Syntax conference was originally planned to be held at the University of Oxford in May 2020 but was postponed and converted into an online event held on June 1, 2021.

 A Dynamic Syntax course was held at ESSLLI in 2019.
 A PhD course was supposed to take place at Bergen University in May 2020, but was converted into an online course that took place in 2021.
 Dynamic Syntax has been taught at institutions around the world including SOAS, King's College London, the University of Essex in the UK, as well as at institutions in China.
 Abralin also offered a course in Dynamic Syntax in 2022.